FX International Payments

 Understanding what factors affect an exchange rate can sometimes seem like a mysterious magic act.
-Exchange rates are nothing more than the price of a currency: just as you look at the price of a gallon of gasoline in U.S. dollars when you pull into the gas station to fill up, to see if it has gone up or down, you can look at the price of a foreign currency (in the form on an exchange rate) to see if its price has risen or fallen in dollars.
-Just as the price of a gallon of gasoline rises and falls because of supply and demand, the supply and demand is affected by factors in the world, such as international trade, which uses petroleum to power ships, trains, and airplanes.
-Political events can also make it difficult to export or import oil from certain countries, along with general economic news that affects the amount of petroleum (and gasoline) used.
+Exchange rates are nothing more than the price of a currency: just as you look at the price of a litre of petrol in pounds sterling when you pull into the petrol station, to see if it has gone up or down, you can look at the price of a foreign currency (in the form of an exchange rate) to see if that price has risen or fallen in pounds sterling.
+The price of a litre of petrol rises and falls in response to supply and demand, which is affected by factors in the world, such as international trade, which uses petroleum to power ships, trains, and airplanes.
+Political events can also make it difficult to export or import oil from certain countries, along with general economic news that affects the amount of petroleum used.
 In the same way, exchange rates are affected by key economic indicators, such as changes in capital markets, international trade, political events, and economic news.

 The movements of capital markets in various countries are a broad indicator of potential changes in exchange rates.
 Changes in a country’s capital markets can influence the value of its currency, which is reflected in its exchange rate.
 A country’s debt and equity markets anticipate the changes to broader economic indicators within the country, as the value of the securities in the markets are based on the fortunes or failures of the companies in the country, which are in turn based on the health of their sales revenue.

 Exchange rates often very closely follow the fortunes of a country’s international trade.
-A country’s international trade balances reflect the inflows and outflows of goods and services (their international trade).
-When a country has a trade deficit, that country is a net importer of goods and services from other countries , therefore more of the local currency will be sold in order to pay for those goods and services, usually causing the currency’s exchange rate to trend lower.
+A country’s international trade balances reflect the inflows and outflows of goods and services.
+When a country has a trade deficit, that country is a net importer of goods and services from other countries.
+Therefore, more of the local currency will be sold in order to pay for those goods and services, usually causing the currency’s exchange rate to trend lower.
 This is a reflection of basic supply and demand: more businesses and people in a country “give away” their currency in exchange for goods and services from foreign countries.
 As they give away their currency for foreign goods and services, this creates a surplus of their currency.
 This surplus acts on the exchange rate to push it lower.
-For example, early in the 21st century, the United States faced an enormous trade deficit ($488 billion in 2002), and saw its currency drop by over 9% between February 2002 and July 2003.
+For example, early in the 21st century, the United States faced an enormous trade deficit (US$419 billion in 2002), and saw its currency drop by a weighted average of more than 9 percent versus a broad group of major trading partners between February 2002 and July 2003.1,2

 On the other hand, a trade surplus causes the exchange rate to increase: as foreign buyers seek to purchase the products and services being offered by the businesses in the country, those foreign buyers seek to purchase that country’s currency, increasing its scarcity and its price.